kindlychung/colone/README.md

 # Description

-This is a simple c++ program for printing out the first column of a whitespace seperated text file.
+This is a simple c++ program for printing out one arbitrary column of a whitespace seperated text file.

 # Things to remember